 If your baby is not ready to start eating solids but is struggling with constipation, you may want to consider offering some prune juice instead of purees.
 Prune juice does not contain fiber like the whole fruit or purees, but the high sorbitol levels can still help with constipation.

 Because it is a liquid, prune juice will digest faster than purees.
-This could bring relief faster – many parents report a bowel movement within a few hours of offering prune juice.
-Giving your baby prune juice on an empty stomach may help it work even faster.
+This could bring relief faster and many parents report a bowel movement within a few hours of offering prune juice.
+Giving your baby prune juice on an empty stomach may speed up the process even more.

 When can babies have prune juice?